nikolac/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/application-definition.md

 --}}
 ![Addons List](nx_asset://0c684cef-bae9-4a60-8f5f-3752bfe3f079 ?w=350,border=true)

 Some addons bring additional options into Studio such as new screens or options, making their configuration easier.
-Once you select an addon that has an impact on Studio, their specific features are instantly available.
+Once you select addons impacting Studio, their specific features are instantly available.

 Addons that display a `Private` tag mean they have been uploaded on the marketplace through the [private channel]({{page page='delivering-a-customization-package-through-the-nuxeo-marketplace'}}).
-Note that it is not yet possible to choose which version of a private package you want to depend on.
-Application definition will always add a dependency to the latest available version on the marketplace every time you save your changes.
+You cannot yet select a specific version of a private package as a dependency.
+Application definition will add the latest available version on the marketplace every time you save your changes.

-No change is kept until you manually press the save button, and pending changes are shown so that you can tell what will be added or removed and undo it if necessary.
+No change is kept until you manually press the save button.
+Pending changes are displayed so that you can assess what will be added or removed and undo it if necessary.
 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/Application Definition/Pending Modifications
     name: pending-modifications.png